 Deputy Director

-Arnie Sowell is Executive Director of NextGen Policy (NGP), a non-profit organization that works to advance progressive policy solutions across a range of areas including: climate change, affordable housing, healthcare, education, criminal justice, immigration, mental health, voting rights, food insecurity, and income inequality.
-Arnie leads the NGP team and manages their legislative, political, advocacy, and programmatic activities.
+Arnie Sowell is Executive Director of NextGen Policy (NGP), a non-profit organization that works to advance equity and justice across a range of issue areas including climate, workforce development, higher education, food insecurity, and income inequality.
+Arnie directs the NGP team’s policy development, legislative advocacy, strategic communications, grassroots organizing, and program activities.

-He is an Oregon State alum, a Sloan Foundation Fellow, and holds a Master’s in Public Policy from the University of Washington.
-Arnie is a proud father of three and a new grandfather.
-He is the son of a career military officer and has lived in numerous states and overseas.
+He is an Oregon State University Honors College alum and holds a Master’s degree in Public Policy from the University of Washington.
+Arnie serves on the California State Bar Board of Trustees, is an elected member of the Sacramento Natural Foods Cooperative, and is a proud father of three and grandfather of two.

 Pronouns: He, Him, His

 Adriana Sanchez-Ochoa is the Chief Deputy Director of NextGen Policy and directly assists in team management and daily operations.
-Her policy areas of emphasis include: immigration, women’s issues, and environmental justice (e.g. drinking water in low-income communities).
-She also serves as the NGP liaison to the ethnic, women’s, and LGBT caucuses of the CA State Legislature.
+Her policy areas of emphasis include immigration and digital equity.
+She also serves as the NextGen Policy liaison to the ethnic, women’s, and LGBT caucuses of the CA State Legislature.

-Before joining the NextGen Policy team, Adriana spent 18 years working in the California Legislature in various key positions.
+Before joining the NextGen Policy team, Adriana spent 18 years working in various key positions in the California Legislature.
 She worked for four Assembly Speakers and, in her last job with the Assembly, was the Director of International Relations and Protocol.
 In addition, Adriana has worked extensively with the California Latino Caucus.

 Adriana has a Bachelor’s degree from UC Davis in International Relations and Political Science with a minor in Spanish.
-She is the proud mother of three daughters and has two beautiful grandchildren.
-In her spare time, she loves gardening, restoring old furniture and traveling with her husband.
-She is a proud immigrant and is fully bilingual in Spanish.
+She sits on the California Senate International Relations Foundation Board.
+She is the proud mother of three daughters and has three beautiful grandchildren.
+In her spare time, she loves gardening, exercise and anything that involves the outdoors.
+She is a proud immigrant from Colombia and is fully bilingual in Spanish.

 Pronouns: She, Her, Hers

-Stacey Smith serves as the Deputy Director for NextGen Policy, assisting with team management, political operations, and advocacy campaigns — she also handles policy work in the veterans affairs area.
+Stacey Smith serves as the Deputy Director for NextGen Policy, responsible for team management, communications, political operations, and advocacy campaigns.
+She also handles policy work in the veterans affairs area, and serves on the VetFund Foundation Board of Directors.
 She previously worked for NextGen America as Director of Outreach, managing legislative advocacy and the California political team’s electoral work at the Congressional level.

-Prior to NextGen, Stacey was the Deputy State Director and State Press Liaison for United States Senator Barbara Boxer (D- CA), serving as the Senator’s liaison in northern California, overseeing six field offices, and managing press events across California.
+Prior to NextGen, Stacey was the Deputy State Director for United States Senator Barbara Boxer (D-CA), serving as the Senator’s liaison in northern California, overseeing six field offices, and managing press events across California.

-Stacey proudly attended public schools from kindergarten through college and holds a BA in Government-Journalism from California State University, Sacramento.
-In her personal time she enjoys exploring California with her husband and two young sons, and coaching youth soccer.
+Stacey holds a BA in Government-Journalism from California State University, Sacramento.
+In her personal time she enjoys exploring California with her family, attending Sacramento Republic FC soccer matches, and cheering on her two sons at their many sporting events.

 Pronouns: She, Her, Hers